 When we're planning walks these are some of the books we like to read, and some other books we love which have a connection with the Lake District.

 A Pictorial Guide to the Lakeland Fells and The Outlying Fells of Lakeland by Alfred Wainwright - are of course the seminal books on walking in the Lake District.
 Many walkers like to "bag" all of Wainwright's hills.
-Although the original, first edition books are still available we use the second edition, which have been revised by Chris Jesty.
-They're available either individually or as a boxed set.
+Although the original, first edition books are still available we use the modern versions, either in the 2nd edition revised by Chris Jesty or, where available, the Wainwright Walkers edition which have been revised by Clive Hutchby (at the time of writing he still has three books to complete).

 Complete Lakeland Fells by Bill Birkett.
 This book, first published in 1994, describes 120 walks taking in every one of the 541 hills in the Lake District over 1000 feet.

 The Lakeland Peaks by W.A.
 "Walter" Poucher.
 Poucher was another of the pioneers in guide book writing from the same era as Wainwright but covering a far wider area with several books on the Lake District, Snowdonia, the Scottish Highlands, the Surrey hills, Ireland, the West Country and even the Dolomites.

 All the routes he describes in the books are ones he explored himself and they are illustrated with his own photographs, usually in black and white.